gdavidbutler/pthreadChannel/README.md

 * After a Get, if the Store is empty and there are no waiting Puts, the size is decremented.
 * Before a Get, if the Store is full and there are waiting Puts, the size is incremented.

+Find the API in chanStrFLSO.h:

+* chanStrFLSOa
+  * Allocate a chanStrFLSOc_t of max and initial size using supplied realloc, free and item dequeue routines
+* chanStrFLSOd
+  * Implement a chanSd_t to deallocate a chanStrFLSOc_t
+* chanStrFLSOi
+  * Implement chanSi_t that starts in chanCreate() chanSsCanPut state

 A maximum sized Channel LIFO Store implementation is provided.
 When a context is created, a size is allocated.

-Find the API in chanStr.h:
+Find the API in chanStrLIFO.h:

-* allocate a Store context
-  * chanFifoSa FIFO
-  * chanFlsoSa FI-latency-sensitive-FO
+* chanStrLIFOa
+  * Allocate a chanStrLIFOc_t of size using supplied realloc, free and item dequeue routines
-  * chanLifoSa LIFO
+* chanStrLIFOd
-* deallocate a Store context
+  * Implement a chanSd_t to deallocate a chanStrLIFOc_t
-  * chanFifoSd FIFO
-  * chanFlsoSd FI-latency-sensitive-FO
-  * chanLifoSd LIFO
-* implement a Store (chanSi_t)
-  * chanFifoSi FIFO
-  * chanFlsoSi FI-latency-sensitive-FO
-  * chanLifoSi LIFO
+* chanStrLIFOi
+  * Implement chanSi_t that starts in chanCreate() chanSsCanPut state

 ### Blob

 A Blob is a length specified collection of octets used as a discrete unit of communication, i.e. a message.

+Blob Channel Stores can exist independent of Channels, including persistent semantics (See [chanStrSql](#Examples)).

-Blobs are tranported via networking routines.
+Blobs can be tranported via networking routines.
 [Since a pthread can't both wait in a pthread_cond_wait and a poll/select/etc., a pair of blocking reader and writer pthreads are used.]

 When applying the API to socket and pipe like intefaces: